Noah Yusuf

-Professor Noah Yusuf is a Nigerian academy and professor of industrial sociology and conflict management studies.
+Professor Noah Yusuf is a Nigerian academic and professor of industrial sociology and conflict management studies.
 He served as the fifth vice-Chancellor of AL-Hikmah University in Ilorin, Kwara State, from July 2020 to July 2025.

 Early life and education

 Yusuf was born on 26 June 1964, in Lagos, southwestern Region, British Nigeria in Lagos State, Nigeria.
 He attended Community L.E.A Primary School, in Okeya-Ipo and Omupo Grammar School.
 He completed his Higher School Certificate (HSC) at the School of Basic Studies at the former Kwara State College of Technology (now Kwara State Polytechnic) in Ilorin.
 He obtained his B.Sc. in Sociology from the University of Ibadan in 1986, and later completed his M.Sc. in 1990 and Ph.D. in 2003 at the same university.
 His doctoral thesis was based on a study of worker participation in management decision-making in Nigerian workplaces.

 Career

 Yusuf kicked off his academic career at the University of Ilorin in 1992, and became a professor of Industrial Sociology in 2012.
 His inaugural lecture in 2014 was titled "Work, Culture and Society: The synergy that reflects our everyday existence".
 He served as Director of the Centre for Peace and Strategic Studies (CPSS) at the University of Ilorin from 2017 until his appointment as Vice-Chancellor, where he is noted for improving the center's standing.
 As the fifth Vice-Chancellor of Al-Hikmah University from 2020 to 2025, Yusuf oversaw the establishment of a medical school and implemented digitalization.